2016 Kia Sportage gets amped

 Steph's Kia came with a factory subwoofer mounted behind the right-side panel in the cargo area, but it just wasn't giving her the bass she really wanted.
 AudioFrog and AudioControl to the rescue again.

 To give her new sub full, dedicated power, we added an AudioControl Epicenter 600 mono amplifier* into the mix.
 It brought two main benefits to the table.
-First, it features AudioControl's Epicenter bass restoration technology.
+First, it featured AudioControl's Epicenter bass restoration technology.
 It's often the case that factory stereos limit the bass level as you raise the volume to keep from damaging the cheap factory speakers found in most cars.
 Epicenter technology keeps that from happening when you use it with aftermarket equipment.

-Second, the Epicenter is 1-ohm stable.
+Second, the Epicenter was 1-ohm stable.
 You can read more about subwoofer impedance in our handy article, but suffice it to say that the less impedance you "show" an amp, the more power it sends to your sub, and the louder and harder the sub will play.
 Now, both the sub and the amp need to be 1-ohm stable for this to work without damaging anything, but when it works, if it's bass you're after...well, you've come to the right place.

 To get signal to the Epicenter, I used Posi-Products taps to splice into the factory sub's input wires, which I identified again with the help of our tech department.
 Here I went with wires that matched the factory colors to keep things clear and easy, and plugged them right into the amp's speaker-level input harness.